Listen to a 2021 version of Eminem's 'My Name Is', created by an AI bot

 Eminem‘s classic track ‘My Name Is’ has been reimagined for 2021 by an AI bot – listen below.

-The single was released back in 1999 and appears on Marshall Mathers’ second studio album ‘The Slim Shady LP’.
+The original single was released back in 1999 and appears on Marshall Mathers’ second studio album, ‘The Slim Shady LP’.

-Earlier this month, the 30 Hertz YouTube channel posted a video called ‘What if Eminem wrote “My Name Is” in 2021?’ which was created using AI technology.
-It has since registered over 685,000 views.
+Earlier this month, the 30 Hertz YouTube channel posted a video titled ‘What if Eminem wrote “My Name Is” in 2021?’ which was created using AI technology.
+It has since registered over 685,000 views on the site.

 The lyrics to the modern-day ‘My Name Is’ reference Billie Eilish‘s “bright green” hair (“you’re so edgy“), Drake, K-Pop and Twitter.